nishant251999/Connect-/README.md

 # Connect+

 Clicks "Connect"/"Follow" button automatically for all people in LinkedIn search results.

+This extension also auto handles all the popups (like "Add note", "How do you know each other?") that come on clicking the "Connect" button.

 # How to Install

 1. Download repo as ZIP file.
 Extract in any location.
-2. Open "Extensions" from chrome options menu and turn on developer mode.
+2. Open "Extensions" from chrome three dot options menu and turn ON developer mode.
 3. Click "Load Unpacked".
 4. Select the extracted folder in pt 1.